Family Care, Family Care Partnership, and PACE: Managed Care Organization Contracts

 - Transition of Care Between Medicaid Programs or Between Agencies Within a Medicaid Program, P-02364 (PDF)

-- This requirement does not affect individual self-directed support or participant-hired workers.
+Please note: this requirement does not affect individual self-directed support or participant-hired workers.